vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/030/10_alAtRNo_vala.md

 Note the phonetic figure in ab: alā.. vala … vrajo ... vy āra, with -tṛṇ- … - ndr- nestled in the 1st pāda; the d pāda also has phonetic rep.: prāvan vāniḥ.

 The standard tr. all supply the Maruts with vā́ṇīḥ ‘choir’.
-But as Schmidt (B+I 141) points out, the Maruts do not ordinarily participate in the Vala myth; it is the Aṅgirases who are Indra’s back-up band.
+But as Schmidt (Bṛhaspati und Indra 141) points out, the Maruts do not ordinarily participate in the Vala myth; it is the Aṅgirases who are Indra’s back-up band.
 See III.31.4ff.